📅 Post Updated: February 14, 2026

 Marketing Position: “Premium features for power users”

 Verdict: Start free.
 Upgrade to Pro only if you consistently hit limits.
-Max is for AI early adopters with budget to burn.
+Enterprise exists for teams who want guardrails, not for teams who need Fort Knox security.

 Legend: ✅ Excellent | ⚠️ Moderate/In Progress | ❌ Poor/Not Available